USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ---------------------|--------------------------------------------------------------------------------------------------------------------------------
 Name|A unique name that typically includes both the control technology used and the group of sources to which the measure applies.
 Description|A description of the applicability of the measure and any other relevant information.
-Abbreviation|A 10-character unique abbreviation that is used to assign the control measure to sources in the inventory.
+Abbreviation|A multi-character unique abbreviation that is used to assign the control measure to sources in the inventory.
 Ideally, the abbreviation should be somewhat readable so that the user has some idea of what type of measure it is from reading the abbreviation (e.g., the DESP in PDESPIBCL is short for 'Dry Electrostatic Precipitator, the IB is short for 'Industrial Boiler', and the CL is short for 'Coal').
 Creator|The name of the user who imported or created the measure.
 Last Modified Time|The date and time on which the information about the measure was last modified in the editor or imported from a file.
 Last Modified By|The last user to modify the measure.
 Major Pollutant|The pollutant most controlled by the measure.
 This is used to group the measures only, and has no impact on how the measure is assigned to sources.
-Control Technology|The control technology that is used for the measure (e.g., Low NO~x burner).
+Control Technology|The control technology that is used for the measure (e.g., Low NOx burner).
 You can type a new entry into this field and then choose it from the pull-down menu in the future.
 Source Group|The group of sources to which the measure applies (e.g., Fabricated Metal Products - Welding).
 You can type a new entry into this field and then choose it from the pull-down menu in the future.
 NEI Device Code|The numeric code used in the NEI to indicate that the measure has been applied to a source.
 A cross-reference table to match the control measure abbreviations and NEI Device Codes to one another may be created.
 Class|The class of the measure.
-Options are Known (i.e., already in use), Emerging (i.e., realistic, but in an experimental phase), Hypothetical (i.e., the specified data are hypothetical), Obsolete (i.e., no longer in use), and Temporary (i.e., the specified data are temporary and should be used only for testing purposes).
+Options are Known (i.e., already in use), Emerging (i.e., realistic, but in an experimental phase), Hypothetical (i.e., the specified data are hypothetical), and Temporary (i.e., the specified data are temporary and should be used only for testing purposes).
 Equipment Life|The expected life of the control measure equipment, in years.
 Date Reviewed|The date on which the data for the measure were last reviewed.
-Sectors|An emissions modeling sector or set of emissions modeling sectors to which the measure applies.
+Sectors|An emissions inventory sector or set of emissions inventory sectors to which the measure applies.
 A sector represents a broad group of similar emissions sources.
 Months|The month(s) of the year to which the control measure is applicable.
 This is either "All Months" or a list of individual months (e.g., March, April, and May for measures applicable only in spring months).